 Our ongoing research aims to determine the high-resolution structures of Cohesin in different nucleotide states, alone or bound to its regulators and DNA.
 In addition, we are investigating the mechanism by which cohesion establishment is coupled to DNA replication.
 These structural and functional studies will unveil the mystery behind the magic acts of DNA entrapment and release by the Cohesin ring.

 In summary, using a multidisciplinary approach, we are investigating the interdependency and coordination of multiple cellular processes that collaborate to maintain genomic stability, including epigenetic regulation, sister-chromatid cohesion, and chromosome segregation.
 The integration of cell biological, biochemical, and structural methods will enable us to understand the fundamental principles of these processes in chromosome biology at the cellular, molecular, and atomic levels.

-This research is also supported by the Cancer Prevention and Research Institute of Texas and the Welch Foundation.
+This research is also supported by the Cancer Prevention and Research Institute of Texas, the Clayton Foundation for Research, and the Welch Foundation.